miguelarbesu/miguelarbesu/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Miguel.
-I am a researcher at intersection between Biology and Artificial Intelligence.
+I am a researcher at the intersection between Biology and Artificial Intelligence.

 My background is Biophysics: I used to apply Nuclear Magnetic Resonance and other methods to model how *extremely* dynamic proteins work.